BasouKazuma/surveyplanet-scraper/README.md

 ## How to Run

-* Update the `credentials.json` with your own email/password for SurveyPlanet
+* Add a `credentials.json` file with your own email/password for SurveyPlanet.
+Follow the `credentials_template.json` file.

 * Run the script
 `node scraper.js`